NodeSchoolSF/interview-prep/notes/01_outline.md

 ## Intro

+Programming interviews are notoriously challenging and can require a great depth of knowledge.
+We only have 2-3 hours, so this will be more of an outline or a map - in many cases I'll point you in (hopefully) the right direction, but I won't cover the topic in depth.

 Ask what part of the interview people need help with - getting their foot in the door (resume, recruiter call), phone screen, or onsite?

 Ask what concepts people are familiar with: